 Research & Publications

-- High-throughput B cell receptor (BCR) repertoire profiling (AIRR-seq or Rep-seq)
+- High-throughput single-cell B cell receptor (BCR) repertoire profiling (AIRR-seq, Rep-seq, scRNA-seq+VDJ)

-- Immune signatures of human infection and vaccination responses
+- Multi-omic immune signatures of human infection and vaccination responses

 We are always open to new collaboration opportunities with basic science and clinical research groups.
 Please send us an email if interested.
 For research updates, follow us on twitter (@skleinstein).